emilyjspencer/Notes/OOP/README.md

 # Abstraction - simplifying complex reality by modeling classes appropriate to the problem.

 and refers to the concept of hiding unnecessary details from the user - hiding the implementation details from the user.
-* The complexity/implementation detials are hiddem from you
+* The complexity/implementation details are hidden from you

 OOP language's objects provide an abstraction that hides the internal implementation details